20 Apr What Is Medical Insurance Billing and Coding Fraud?

 Our personnel are focused on keeping the conduit of communication open on all levels, which means if we have a question concerning a bill, we will contact you to make sure all information is accurate and correct.
 In dealing with insurance providers, we will double check all responses, decisions, and payments, and follow up when we perceive any problems.

 In this way, the staff at Medical Practice Management Resources, Inc., works to validate the entire process of medical billing and coding, ultimately saving you money by enabling timely payments from insurers.

-MPMR offers the best medical billing services nationwide for many specialties including ambulatory surgery centers as well.
+MPMR offers the best medical billing and revenue management services nationwide for many specialties including ambulatory surgery centers as well.
 Call us today!